QCD-Gravity double copy in Regge asymptotics: from $2\rightarrow n$ amplitudes to radiation in shockwave collisions: Introduction

 The paradigmatic approach in this ``small $x$ Regge asymptotics" is the Balitsky-Fadin-Kuraev-Lipatov (BFKL) framework that provides a systematic approach to multi-particle production when $n\gg 1$.
 Since the number of Feynman diagrams explode factorially with $n$, it is truly remarkable that any sort of quantitative approach is reliable, a feat achieved by BFKL through powerful application of dispersive methods, and systematic resummation of leading contributions in $x$ at each order in perturbation theory.
 There are many subtleties and caveats to be attached to this approach, but they too can be quantified.
 We will attempt in these lectures to elucidate the BFKL approach to $2\rightarrow n$ scattering, outline its regime of validity, and describe the rich many-body physics that emerges when the framework breaks down as $x\rightarrow 0$.

 Equally strikingly, the BFKL paradigm has a quantitative counterpart in $2\rightarrow n$ gravitational scattering in the trans-Planckian regime.
 This was worked out in a pair of remarkable papers by Lipatov more than 40 years ago, who showed that the dispersive methods developed for QCD apply identically to gravity in the ultrarelativistic regime.
-Further, Lipatov noticed a remarkable double copy between the effective vertices in QCD and in gravity, that provide the building blocks for the construction of $2\to n$ amplitudes.
+Further, Lipatov noticed a double copy between the effective vertices in QCD and in gravity that are the fundamental objects in the construction of $2\to n$ amplitudes.
 This work predates the observation by Kawai, Lewellen and Tye (KLT)~\cite{Kawai:1985xq} of a double copy between Yang-Mills theory and Einstein gravity in the low energy limit of string theory, and the subsequent explosion of interest in double copies, and their relevance for gravitational radiation, following the seminal work of Bern, Carrasco and Johansson (BCJ) that we will briefly discuss later.

 Implicit in Lipatov's work is the understanding that the ultrarelativistic limit of Weinberg's soft graviton theorem arises as limit of his framework, providing a smooth extension of this theorem to the regime where Mandelstam $t$ is not ultrasoft.
 This realization connects his work to the burgeoning literature on ``celestial amplitudes", spelling out the ``triangle" of connections between soft theorems, asymptotic symmetries, and memory effects, as first shown by Strominger to be generic both to gauge theories and gravity.
 Lipatov understood further that his $2\to n$ scattering amplitude results for both QCD and gravity could be recast as an effective field theory (EFT), whose dynamics is captured by the interaction of emergent reggeon degrees of freedom with gluons and gravitons, respectively.
 Identical conclusions for gravity from the perspective of trans-Planckian superstring amplitudes, were reached by Amati, Ciafaloni and Veneziano (ACV) who employed this EFT description to great effect in quantifying classical and quantum contributions to scattering amplitudes.
 We will discuss some aspects of their work in these lectures.